-‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And Nerf
+‘ARK: Survival Evolved’ PC Gets Unicorns, Moby Dick, Underwater Bases, And More

 New UI and Sounds

 Studio Wildcard is taking the first pass at giving the ARK: Survival Evolved user interface a makeover and is starting with the player inventory.
-The menu was given a Tek-themed look and re-organized for better usability.
+The menu was given a Tek-themed look and was reorganized for better usability.

 Inventory icons also received a touch-up while right-click context menus were added to give players more information and options.